 Regardless of industry, most employers are interested in the following:

 - Interpersonal and Teamwork Skills

 Depending upon the nature of the job and the organization, other competencies may be evaluated more rigorously.
 Pay attention to the qualifications described in the job description, as these are attributes that are likely to be evaluated during the interview process.

 Nonverbal communication can give as much information, if not more, than words.
 Be conscious of slouching back in a chair (boredom?), twiddling your thumbs (nervousness?), and crossing your arms (hostility?).
 If you are asked a particularly tough question, maintain your composure and take extra time to think before replying.
 Maintain good eye contact, which conveys confidence and honesty.

 During the interview, listen carefully to the interviewer and answer the question that is asked.
-Don’t be afraid to ask for an explanation if you don't understand the question.
-It is fine to take a few moments to think before answering difficult questions, so don't rush into your answer until you are ready.
+Do not be afraid to ask for an explanation if you don't understand the question.
+It is fine to take a few moments to think before answering difficult questions, so do not rush into your answer until you are ready.

 Preparation is vital.
 While you cannot anticipate every question, you can prepare yourself to make the most of whatever you are asked.

-Employers are not interested in students with undefined career goals; they aim to fill jobs with qualified candidates who have some sense of direction and know how their skills support their job objectives.
-Even if you don't know exactly what you want to do, you have to be able to confidently tell an employer why you are interested in this particular job at this time.
+Employers aim to fill jobs with qualified candidates who know how their skills support their job objectives.
+Even if you do not know exactly what you want to do, you have to be able to confidently tell an employer why you are interested in this particular job at this time.